devharsh2k4/vegazync/readme.md

 ## License

 This project is licensed under the ISC License.
-See the LICENSE.md file for more details.
+See the LICENSE.md      fi     le for more details.

+## PREVIEW
+/home/harsh/Pictures/Screenshots/Screenshot from 2024-07-29 22-43-37.png